Quicr/quicr-protocol-spec/moq-arch.md

 There and pro and cons to mapping object transport on top of streams or on top of QUIC datagrams.
-The working group would need to sort this out and consider the possibility of using both for different types of data and if there should be suppor for a semi-reliable transport of data.
+The working group would need to sort this out and consider the possibility of using both for different types of data and if there should be support for a semi-reliable transport of data.
 Some objects, for example the manifest, you nearly always want to receive in a reliable way while other objects have to be realtime.